 Rochdale's Local Offer for children with Special Educational Needs and Disabilities (SEND) outlines various forms of support to help your child and is available by clicking on the link below.

 Additional support is available from various outside agencies:

 Rochdale Borough Council and NHS Heywood, Middleton and Rochdale offer a number of social and leisure short break opportunities for children with disabilities.
 These services and how you can access them are listed in the document available for download below.

 If you need support with your child’s emotional health and wellbeing then NHS Pennine Care operate a service called ‘#Thrive’.
 Please download the leaflet for details about how to access this service.

 Who can I contact for further information or if I have any issues or concerns?

 The first point of contact for anything related to your child’s education is the class teacher.
 We encourage parents not to wait for the next formal opportunity to meet but to contact us on an ongoing basis.
 Or, the SENCO/senior leaders can be contacted directly to discuss your concerns.

-SENCO for children in Nursery, Reception, Year One or Year Two - Mrs Smith
+SENCO for children in Nursery, Reception, Year One - Mrs Smith

-SENCO for children in Year Three, Year Four, Year Five or Year Six - Mr Fairhurst
+SENCO for children in Year Four, Year Five and Year Six - Mr Fairhurst